 Send out the ravens! (yes, that’s a Game of Thrones reference).
 Wallpaper stripping has commenced.

 I was actually really excited to tackle the half bathroom’s wallpaper removal project, because I am a strange breed of human and that’s my idea of a good time.
-And since we have five rooms full of wallpaper (the foyer, the half bathroom, the kitchen, the dining room, and the master bathroom), I decided that I would try a different removal method for each one and report back with the pros/cons about each approach as I went, all in the hopes of sussing out which ones bite the big one and which ones seem to work the best.
+And since we have five rooms full of wallpaper (the foyer, the half bathroom, the kitchen, the dining room, and our bathroom), I decided that I would try a different removal method for each one and report back with the pros/cons about each approach as I went, all in the hopes of sussing out which ones bite the big one and which ones seem to work the best.
 I’m telling you guys, I’m like one of those people who works in “risk management” and gets their kicks watching paint dry.
 So hold onto your hats, it’s about to get crazy up in here.